google-research/google-research/flare_removal/README.md

 [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
 Among them:

 -   2,001 are from lab captures (1,001 captures + interpolation between frames).
-    These images are placed under the "captured" subdirectory.
+    These images are placed under the `captured` subdirectory.

 -   3,000 are simulated computationally.
-These images are placed under the "simulated" subdirectory.
+These images are placed under the `simulated` subdirectory.

 To obtain this data: